lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 Crucia thinks Veshje is behind the increasing of vegetable sizes and insects.
 She doesn't have the resources to send a group to check on Veshje.
-She gives us 3 quests, figure out the reason for the mutations, check on Veshje at the [[Old abandoned water mill]], and clear the Kobold Nest.
+She gives us 3 quests, figure out the reason for the mutations, check on Veshje at the [[Old Abandoned Watermill]], and clear the Kobold Nest.

 After asking her what it would get us.
 She gives a copper javelin to [[Keth]].
 And a pouch of gold for the party as a downpayment.
 The assignment, the quest, has been shipped to [[Brindol]] to make it official.
 Giving quick access to the guild for [[Bikam]], [[Aelar]], and [[Alton]].